chengzhizhang/Keyphrase_Extraction/README.md

 ## Project Description
+<b>Dataset and codes for paper "Enhancing Keyphrase Extraction from Academic Articles with their Reference Information".</b>

 The research content of this project is to analyze the impact of the introduction of reference title in scientific literature on the effect of keyword extraction.
 This project uses three